syncfusion-content/javascript-docs/js/api/ejTreeView.md

-It receives query to retrieve data from the table (query is same as SQL).
+It receives the query to retrieve data from the table (query is same as SQL).